GLOBAL MARKETS-Euro hit by Spain woes, Global stocks rise

 Traders also appear to be anticipating better-than-expected economic news this week.
 U.S. May jobs and Institute for Supply Management reports are due on Fr iday, noted Fred Dickson, chief market strategist at D.A.
 Davidson & Co in Lake Oswego, Oregon.

-Still, a high degree of caution marked trading in the bond markets.
+Still, a high degree of caution regulated trading in the bond markets.

 U.S. government debt prices slipped in late trade and the yield on Germany’s 10-year bond hit a record low as doubts grew over Spain’s plan to recapitalize its banks and obtain financing for its struggling regional governments.